paulbalomiri/ory_sdk/clients/client/dart/doc/V0alpha2Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **adminGetJsonWebKey**
+# **adminGetSession**
-> JsonWebKeySet adminGetJsonWebKey(set_, kid)
+> Session adminGetSession(id, expand)

-Fetch a JSON Web Key
+This endpoint returns the session object with expandables specified.

-This endpoint returns a singular JSON Web Key.
-It is identified by the set and the specific key ID (kid).
+This endpoint is useful for:  Getting a session object with all specified expandables that exist in an administrative context.

 ### Example
 ```dart